-1. An undergraduate GPA of 2.75 or above, with a GPA of 3.0 or above in the last 60 semester hours and in Early Childhood or Childhood Development courses.

-- 2. A statement of purpose that includes a description of any work experience with children, a clear statement of short term and long term professional goals, a description of why this particular M.S. is desired, and a statement about what the student expects to do professionally after receiving the degree. - Three letters of reference addressing the candidate's potential performance in a graduate program. - 4.
-An interview with the program chair.
+- An undergraduate GPA of 2.75 or above, with a GPA of 3.0 or above in the last 60 semester hours and in Early Childhood or Childhood Development courses. - A statement of purpose that includes a description of any work experience with children, a clear statement of short term and long-term professional goals, a description of why this particular M.S. is desired, and a statement about what the student expects to do professionally after receiving the degree. - Three letters of reference addressing the candidate's potential performance in a graduate program.